EDITORS AND ASSESSMENT SERVICES

 Assurances that agents and publishers prefer manuscripts that have been professionally edited.

-Dishonest or ignorant independent editors often prey on the anxieties of aspiring writers by saying that agents and publishers give preference to manuscripts that have been professionally edited.
+Dishonest or ignorant editors sometimes prey on the anxieties of aspiring writers by saying that agents and publishers give preference to manuscripts that have been professionally edited.
 In-house editors, they say, no longer have the time to edit–they want books that are letter-perfect and ready to publish, and it’s impossible for authors to get their manuscripts to that point on their own.

 This is false on two counts.
 First, as noted above, there are many resources other than paying for editing that can help you get your manuscript into marketable shape–critique groups, colleagues, writing courses (and don’t forget the importance of being able to self-edit).
-Most writers do not use independent editors.
+Most traditionally-published writers do not use freelance editors.

-Second, it’s true that in today’s world of big publishing conglomerates, where in-house editors must handle enormous workloads and do double duty as administrators, the days when an editor could afford to invest months working with an author to shape a promising but not-quite-ready manuscript are largely gone.
+Second, it’s true that in today’s world of big publishing conglomerates, where in-house editors must handle enormous workloads and do double duty as administrators, the days when an editor could afford to invest months working with an author to shape a promising but unready manuscript are largely gone.
 But it’s false to say that in-house editors don’t edit (they do), or that professional editing is a prerequisite for publication (it isn’t), or even that the name of an editing service on a manuscript will make a publisher more likely to read it (it won’t.
 See above).

 Your manuscript needs to be as perfect as you can make it–finished, polished, and properly presented.
 But no one will hold it against you if you accomplish that yourself.